Making moonshine is a fun hobby that delivers delicious results. After all, how many people can say their favorite hobby

 - A hydrometer

-With our Copperhead All-in-One Still Kit, you have everything you need to get started right out of the box.
+With our Magnum All in One Still Kit, you have everything you need to get started right out of the box.
 Other than a large pot to cook your mash, you are ready to rock and roll once the box hits your doorway.

 You can use this still on both an electric or gas stove or even run it on an induction burner.
 This means that you don’t have to purchase an additional heating element like many other stills on the market.